Anti-Zionism: Left-wing politics

+In their press and publicity work, Mayhew, his allies in CAABU and LMEC, and their associates in groups like Palestine Action developed a campaigning language of anti-Zionism which proved to be both hugely influential and highly controversial.

+This campaign language included the apartheid analogy, questioning Ashemazi Jewish origins in Israel, equating Zionism with Nazism, and claims of dual loyalty.
+Vaughan notes that this movement became more left-wing from the 1980s, when, as David Cesarani has suggested, "the mass-based left [in Britain] adopted anti-Zionism as a 'poster issue'".

 In 1969, West German left-wing anti-Zionists placed a bomb in a Jewish Community Center.
 A series of anti-Zionist aircraft hijackings took place in the 1970s with left-wing groups' support.
 The most famous of these was the 1976 Air France hijacking perpetrated by the Popular Front for the Liberation of Palestine in coordination with the Revolutionary Cells.
 The hijackers released all the non-Jewish hostages without Israeli citizenship, but kept all the Israeli citizens (including those with dual citizenship) and Jewish people for ransom.
-The separation of Jewish non-Israelis and Israelis from non-Israelis—which, in essence, meant separating out the Jewish passengers generally—shocked many on the German left.
-To Joschka Fischer, the way the hijackers treated Jews opened his eyes to the violent, Nazi-like implications of anti-Zionism.
+The separation of Jewish non-Israelis and Israelis from non-Israelis, which, in essence, meant separating out the Jewish passengers generally, shocked many on the German left.
+To Joschka Fischer, the way the hijackers treated Jews reflected the violent, Nazi-like implications of anti-Zionism.
 A few years later, the Revolutionary Cells and another anti-Zionist group attempted to firebomb two German movie theaters that were showing a movie based on the hijacking.